Luca1991/NDSFactory/README.md

 # How to use

 ## Unpacker Tab
-In the Unpacker Tab, you can load your Nintendo DS software (.nds) and extract the ROM sections, including individual FAT files.
-Take note of the original address of the FAT files, as you will need this value if you alter the addresses and sizes of the sections.
+In the Unpacker Tab, you can load your Nintendo DS software (.nds) and extract the ROM sections.
+Take note of the original address of the FAT files, as you will need this value if you alter the addresses and sizes of the sections or if you want to extract its contents.

 **You can then do what you want with these sections (inject code, apply patches etc.)**